- 1. YALE SCHOOL OF MEDICINE APPLICATION FOR FINANCIAL AID

 - 6: CERTIFICATE OF INFORMATION

 - Complete the Certificate of Information.

 - 7. REQUEST TO DISCLOSE FINANCIAL AID INFORMATION (OPTIONAL)

 All information in your financial aid file is considered confidential.
-If you want us to discuss any portion of your financial aid award with your parents, or if your parents want to allow us to discuss their financial situation with you, we need permission.
-A signed Statement of Disclosure form must be provided if you are giving this permission.
+If you want us to discuss any portion of your financial aid award with any other party, you must complete and submit a signed Statement of Disclosure form.
 If you do not sign this form, the details of your financial file will be kept confidential.